matan-h/Awesome-lang/readme.md

 ```less
 `"mylib" %> import`
 ```
-This will look for a file named `mylib.awesome-logical-language-program-file` or named `mylib.^%>` and include it.
+This will look for a file named `mylib.awesome-logical-language-program-file`, named `mylib.elif-margorp-egaugnal-lacigol-emosewa` ,or named `mylib.^%>` and include it.

 If the file cannot be found, the language does a recursive check in all folders in the current directory, if you have a file named like that.
 The depth by default is `~2`

-## references, multiline string
+## References, multiline string
 We think that in any case, multiline string make the code harder to read, and make maintainability of the code harder. if you need a multiline string, just read it from a file:
 ```less
 [ "program.txt","r" ](readfile) %>() > program